Cuba Demographics

 Criminal Penalties

 While in a foreign country, a U.S. citizen is subject to that country's laws and regulations, which sometimes differ significantly from those in the United States and may not afford the protections available to the individual under U.S. law.
 Penalties for breaking the law can be more severe than in the United States for similar offenses.
 Persons violating Cuba’s laws, even unknowingly, may be expelled, arrested, or imprisoned.
-Penalties for possession, use, or trafficking in illegal drugs in Cuba are severe, and convicted offenders can expect long jail sentences and heavy fines.
+Penalties for possession, use, or trafficking of illegal drugs in Cuba are severe, and convicted offenders can expect long jail sentences and heavy fines.
 Those accused of drug-related and other crimes face long legal proceedings and delayed due process.
 In one 2009 drug conviction, a U.S. citizen was sentenced to 18 years in prison.
 In some cases, the Cuban government has not permitted U.S. consular access to Cuban-American prisoners with dual nationality.

 Criminal penalties are also harsh for foreigners or dual nationals suspected of assisting Cuban migrants who attempt to leave Cuba illegally.
 Average jail sentences for individuals charged with migrant smuggling range from 10 to 25 years.
 In a 2007 case, a U.S. citizen was arrested for attempting to facilitate the illegal departure of his Cuban family members via raft.
 He was charged with migrant smuggling and received a jail sentence of 16 years.